 The need for evidence-based education

 When should kids start school?
 What should we teach them?
-Which approaches work the best?
+How should we teach them?

 When schools adopt the wrong programs and practices, money gets wasted.
 Students may get steered in directions that limit creativity or sap motivation.
 They may experience conditions that increase the development of behavior problems.
 Kids might even get misdiagnosed with learning or attention problems--like ADHD.

 Unfortunately, the research that is most helpful for assessing educational practices--randomized, controlled studies of real-world practices--isn’t very common.

 So until there is more rigorous, applied research, we have to make do.

 Insights from pure research--like this experiment on the effects of criticism on young children suggest new approaches to teaching.